mvakde/mvakde.github.io/_pages/about.md

 <!-- Todo?
 - (Some of) the craziest things I did
 - My Paris trip
-- My failures (cancelling 3 research projects, depression, foray into placements/non-tech)
+- My failures (cancelling 3 research projects, depression, foray into non-tech)
-- Dance videos like Akshay's blog?
+- Dance videos like Akshay's blog?-->
-- Chris olah like date me page?-->